ellefeg/assembly2orf/README.md

 5. add a test dataset.

-6. do we still want to use the ensembl metazoa blast database/sequence database? check when we use them/
+xxxx6. do we still want to use the ensembl metazoa blast database/sequence database? check when we use them/xxxx

-INSERT SOMEWHERE:

-For those working on the
+7. fix the trees showing file hierarchies